Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 Later changes will be tagged with corresponding timestamp.

+The rules are only based on games around level 18 for now.

 2020/9/27: Heal and consumable quotas are combined.
+2020/9/30: Supplement some minor rules.

 - **Class Clause**
     - The player cannot have two units with the same class on a team.